onflow/ccf/ccf_specs.md

 ### `FeesDeducted` Event

-This example is for CCF in fully self-describing mode partially self-describing mode encodes smaller messages).

-Cadence `FeesDeducted` event encoded to minified JSON is 298 bytes:
+Cadence `FeesDeducted` event encodes to:
+- 298 bytes in JSON-CDC (minified):
+- 118 bytes in CCF (fully self-describing mode)

+JSON-CDC encoding (not minified for readability):

 ```json
 {